ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ### Creating A New Unity3D Project

-Once you have downloaded the `web3.unitypackage` file to your computer, you will need to create a new Unity3D project.
+Once you have downloaded the `web3.unitypackage` bundle to your computer, you will need to create a new Unity3D project.
 In the following example, we will create an empty 3D project with a 3D scene.
 However, the web3.unity plugin supports all Unity project types.

 &#x20;